-MonitoringPerformed by Financial Services.
+Performed by Financial Services.

-Students fees are developed through the budget process and recommendations to the Financial Planning and Investment Committee (FPIC) for approval by the Board of Trustees.

-The majority of information and communication on the subject occurs during budget development when the Senior Administrative Council, Council of Academic Deans - Finance and Budget Committee are consulted and provide student fee recommendations to the Financial Planning Investment Committee for approval by the Board of Trustees.
+Students fees are developed through the budget process and Universities and have worked towards recommendations to the Financial Planning and Investment Committee (FPIC) for approval by the Board of communication on the subject occurs during budget development when the Senior Administrative Council, Council of Academic Deans - Finance and Budget Committee are consulted and provide student fee recommendations to the Financial Planning Investment Committee for approval by the Board of Trustees.